aamirahmad/H-MRI_Search_and_Rescue/hkt_Experiments/README.md

 # HKT_Experiments
-Experimental setups for the experiments at HKT
+Experimental setups for the H-MRI search experiments.
+Package is prefixed HKT to remember that the first pilot of this experiment was done in a monastary in south germany called Heilegekreutztal. ( http://www.kloster-heiligkreuztal.de/meta/start.html )
 # setting up

 ## ROS side of things